Anna Eskamani

-Anna Vishkaee Eskamani (//ˈɑːnə vɪʃˈkaɪ ɛskəˈmɑːni//, AH-nə vish-KAI ES-kə-MAH-nee; born May 20, 1990) is an American politician who has served as a Democratic member of the Florida House of Representatives since 2018, representing central portions of Orange County.
+Anna Vishkaee Eskamani (/ˈɑːnə vɪʃˈkaɪ ɛskəˈmɑːni/, AH-nə-_-vish-KAI-_-ES-kə-MAH-nee; born May 20, 1990) is an American politician who has served as a Democratic member of the Florida House of Representatives since 2018, representing central portions of Orange County.
 She is the first Iranian American elected to the Florida Legislature.

 In December 2024, Eskamani announced her candidacy for mayor of Orlando in the 2027 election.

 Early life and education

 Eskamani was born in Orlando, Florida, to parents who immigrated to the United States from Iran.
 Eskamani has an older brother and a twin sister.
 In 2004, Eskamani's mother died of colon cancer.

 Eskamani attended University High School in Orlando, from 2004 to 2008, where she participated in after-school technical theater.
 Eskamani attended the University of Central Florida (UCF), where she earned two bachelor's degrees in 2012, two master's degrees in 2016, and her PhD in public affairs in 2024.
 She also earned two certificates and taught at UCF as an adjunct professor.

 In 2016, Eskamani was named a UCF Alumni Association 30 under 30 honoree.
 In 2020, she was selected by UCF as a member of their Distinguished Alumnus, the highest annual honor UCF Alumni bestows upon a graduate.